calebdavis96/Final-Project-Python/README.md

 # Final-Project-Python
-Summary
-Needs a summary, what, why, how, the usage/example, and references/citations.
-Probably a couple paragraphs for each if possible

 ## What:
 The purpose of this project is to create a game of hangman in which the user has to guess characters of a word that has randomly been pulled out of a word bank.